-- From the drop-down menu, you can pause your updates for up to 5 weeks.
+- From the drop-down menu, you can pause them for up to 5 weeks.

 Remember that you will have to update your laptop before pausing updates again.

-Set Active Hours To Prevent Updates at Inconvenient Times
+Set Active Hours To Prevent Updating at Inconvenient Times

 If you are worried about updates interrupting you during your working hours, you can set active hours for them through the Windows Update interface.

 This will prevent annoying popups and preclude any unnecessary interruptions.